firedrakeproject/firedrake-archer/README.md

 Building Firedrake requires a Python installation with a working pip.
 The Python versions available as modules on Archer do not have a working pip so you will need to build your own Python distribution before building Firedrake.

-The build process will only work correctly on the `/home` filesystem.
-However this filesytem is not mounted on the compute nodes so we will build in `/home` and then copy the installation to `/work`.
+The build process will only work correctly on the `/home` filesystem (the `/home` file is mounted read-only on the compute nodes).

 The build process is set out in detail in the following steps: